sss1612/Basic-multiplayer-game/README.md

 -Client crashes if server crashes

--Server design can only handle up to 5 clients
+-Server design can only handle up to 4 clients.
+(Intended to be 5)

+(WARNING.
+Some issues with connecting 5 clients to a server.
+Reason yet unknown)